RETAIL OVERTIME PAY AND THE FAIR LABOR STANDARDS ACT (FLSA)

 The two main points disputed are the exact definition of a retail or service establishment and how to pay the employee through commission.

 The second prong of the exemption relates to the commissions.
-Satisfaction of the exemption can be met in countless combinations but must involve over half of the employee’s pay coming from commissions.
-To count as a commission there must be a relationship between the amount charged to the customer and the amount paid to the employee.
+Satisfaction with the exemption can be met in countless combinations but must involve over half of the employee’s pay coming from commissions.
+To count as a commission, there must be a relationship between the amount charged to the customer and the amount paid to the employee.
 Employers can lawfully pay employees solely on commission.
 Employers can also factor in a base rate plus commission.
 However, employers must bolster the pay rate for a certain pay period if the pay rate during the period of time falls below the minimum wage, meaning that the amount of the commissions was insufficient to equate to receiving the state or federal minimum wage for the period at issue.

 One example of a commission pay plan ruled acceptable is Horn v.
 Digital Cable & Communications, Inc., where the cable installers received a percentage of what the customer was charged for each installation.
 Another company called Pep Boys violated the law by failing to include any proportionality between employee compensation and customer price, which led to their pay not counting as a commission.
 The employer is faced with the burden to prove the hours worked by employees as proof in wage claims.
-Therefore, an employer must maintain accurate records of hours worked and earnings and wages paid to prove they qualify for this exemption.
+Therefore, a Tampa employer must maintain accurate records of hours worked and earnings and wages paid to prove they qualify for this exemption.